 Ms. Schwartz’s M&A experience includes advising Intel on the IP aspects of a string of strategic acquisitions, including Intel’s $7.7 billion acquisition of McAfee, and its $884 million acquisition of Wind River.
 She has also advised Yahoo! on a series of strategic transactions, including its acquisitions of 5to1 Holding Corp. and interclick inc.; the sales of the social bookmarking service, Delicious and Yahoo!
 HotJobs; the launching of Hortonworks to accelerate the development of Hadoop, an open-source software platform; and, more recently, a series of strategic “acqui-hires” and acquisitions of mobile social-media applications and talent.
 She has also represented SuccessFactors, a market-leading provider of cloud-based human capital management (HCM) solutions, on the intellectual property issues related to its $3.4 billion agreement to be acquired by SAP; Autodesk in its acquisition of Socialcam, Inc., a mobile video application; and Altera Corporation in its acquisition of TPACK from AppliedMicro.

 Ms. Schwartz's clients include companies in the telecommunications, wireless, software, hardware, consumer electronics and products, semiconductor, social media, Internet and other fields.
-She also has a particular focus on the Cleantech sector (including the solar, energy-efficiency, renewable-energy and other sectors) and sustainability issues, and is co-chair of the firm's Clean Technology Group.
+She also has a particular focus on the Cleantech sector (including the solar, energy-efficiency, renewable-energy and other sectors) and sustainability issues.

 Ms. Schwartz provides clients with prelitigation and litigation advice.
 She frequently advises executives and senior management on strategic business, legal and commercial issues, including the structuring of transactions, risk management and contract compliance.
 She also counsels clients with respect to a wide variety of IP issues, including patent exhaustion and implied licenses, standing and standards, the protection of trade secrets and the development and distribution of open-source software.